filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/cuda.md

     export RUST_GPU_TOOLS_CUSTOM_GPU="NVIDIA GeForce RTX 3090:10496"
     ```

 Nvidia RTX 3090 was used in this example.
-Remember to replace this with your GPU model and the corresponding number of CUDA cores.
+Remember to replace the GPU model and the number of CUDA cores.

 ## Installing the latest CUDA toolkit